 Dr Arun Venkataraju MB BS, MD, FRCA, EDRA

 Dr Venkataraju completed his medical training from the Madras Medical College, Chennai (2001) and his MD in Anaesthesia from one of the most prestigious medical universities in India, the All India Institute of Medical Sciences (AIIMS) in New Delhi (2004).
-He moved to the UK in 2006, and completed his anaesthetic training in Manchester.
+He moved to the UK in 2006, and completed his anaesthetic training in the North-West.
 He holds advanced training in Paediatric & Regional anaesthesia and completed his European Diploma in Regional Anaesthesia (EDRA) in 2012.

 He was appointed as a consultant in Anaesthesia, Hampshire Hospitals NHS Trust, Basingstoke & Winchester in 2014 and is currently the lead for elective paediatric anaesthesia services at the Royal Hampshire County Hospital, Winchester.
 He is faculty in numerous regional anaesthesia courses in the UK and a honorary lecturer on the MSc Regional Anaesthesia, University of East Anglia.

 Dr Geoff Watson MB BS, DA, DipMedEd, FRCA